ioannapap/web-based_data_information_system_analytics/docs/setup.rst

 below we're going to see the steps required for running the API server.

-Install node.js, node.js is a javascript runtime environment that enables javascript code to be execute on the server side.
-Npm is a package manager for node.
+Install node.js, node.js is a javascript runtime environment that enables javascript code to be executed on the server side.
+Npm is a package manager for node.js.

 .. code-block:: bash